mikegioia/libremail/docs/DATA_FORMAT.md

 - `outbox_id` Foreign key referencing the message in the `outbox` table.
   This is usually a draft message in the drafts mailbox and `outbox_id` is the link between the two.
+- `uid_validity` The UIDVALIDITY flag on the IMAP folder at the time this message was downloaded.
+This is used with the unique ID to uniquely identify the message across sessions.
+When the UIDVALIDITY changes, this message should be marked `deleted=1` and `purge=1` to remove it entirely, so that it can be cleanly re-downloaded.
 - `date_str` The date string as stored in the mail header.
 This can take many different formats and sometimes not even be a valid date string.
 It should be stored here regardless.
 The `date` field is a cleansed version of